lescx/tidal-dl/README.md

 ## Disclaimer

-- Private use only.
+* Private use only.
-- You need a paid Tidal-HIFI subscription.
+* You need a paid Tidal-HIFI subscription.
-- You must not use this method for music distribution or piracy.
+* You are not allowed to use this to share or pirate music.
-- It may be illegal to use `tidal-dl` in your country.
+* It may be illegal to use `tidal-dl` in your country.

 ## Installation / Developing